 Each image on the page was made up of several photographs joined horizontally to form a wide parorama.
 No clear 'health warning' was given to explain that UNLESS each image was viewed at a much closer distance so that the single frame photograph in the middle was viewed with peripheral vision on either side, a powerful under-representation occurred.
 Because the overall A3 page was naturally viewed from a greater distance, the turbines and the landscape appeared much further away.
 It was in fact a clever deception justified by a complex pseudo-science which had no technical or scientific credibility.
 Although claims of misleading visualisations from the public were widespread, the deception remained unquestioned and unchallenged by council planners for 20 years.

 As a result, since 2009, The Highland Council have developed and refined their own Visualisation Standards which SNH now claim are the basis of their 2014 and 2017 guidance.
 However, because they have taken important aspects of the THC standards out of the context for which they were originally designed, serious problems still exist and the public continue to be misled.
 This is particularly the case in small scale windfarms and single turbine applications.

 "Because of the high cost of Environmental Statements costing up to £1,000 or more, most members of the public view windfarm visualisations on councils' ePlanning portals unaware of the fact that the images can still seriously under-represent the visual impact".

 Alan Macdonald who is a qualified architect and professional photographer has 26 years international experience in photomontage work for planning applications.
 He is the leading expert in the computer analysis and assessment of windfarm visualisations and is the author of ‘Windfarm Visualisation – Perspective or Perception’ which was the result of 20 years research and now regarded as the authorative book on the subject.
-He is also available to undertake peer reviews and appear as an expert witness at Public Local Inquiries.
+He is also available to undertake peer reviews and appear as an expert witness.